co-cart/cocart-api-reference-docs/README.md

 # CoCart Documentation

-This is the repository for the CoCart documentation.
+Repository for the CoCart REST API.

 The documenation is powered by [Slate](https://github.com/lord/slate).